Revolut Switzerland FAQ

 In general, the amounts you can transact with the Revolut card are only limited by your account balance.

-Standard and Plus account users should pay attention to the 1250-franc monthly threshold for the lower currency exchange fees.
-Depending on which account you use, there are also limits on fee-free cash withdrawals.
-These limits are 200, 400, and 800 francs, euros, or pounds respectively.
+Standard account users should pay attention to the 1250-franc monthly threshold for the lower currency exchange fees.
+There are also limits of 200, 400, 800, or 2000 francs (depending on the account type) for fee-free cash withdrawals.

 15. Is it possible to set up standing orders in Revolut?